Interactively Robot Action Planning with Uncertainty Analysis and Active Questioning by Large Language Model

-The results of experiment 2 are shown in Fig.~\ref{fig:result2-1} and Fig. ~\ref{fig:result2-2}.
-Table (a) in each figure shows the final RAP obtained by the proposed method in experiment 1, and Table (b) shows the RAP generated by the human-designed commands.
+The results of Experiment 2 are shown in Fig.~\ref{fig:result2-1} and Fig.~\ref{fig:result2-2}.
+Table (a) in each figure shows the final RAP obtained by the proposed method in Experiment 1, and Table (b) shows the RAP generated by the human-designed command.

-By comparing the tables for Task 1 shown in Fig.~\ref{fig:result2-1}, we observed that the RAP in Table (a) did not contain the information that the RAP in Table (b) did.
-This information affected the quality of scrambled egg, such as the number of eggs, heat level, seasoning, and serving information.
-This information is useful but not essential for making scrambled egg.
-We inferred that the proposed method can generate as many RAPs as a detailed manual command by prioritizing information that is important for action planning.
-In addition, the missing information described above was inputted into the elaborated command (passive output modification), and we expect to obtain a better RAP by using both passive and active output modifications.
+Comparing the tables in Task 1 (Fig.~\ref{fig:result2-1}), it can be seen that the RAP in Table (a) does not contain some information that the RAP in Table (b) does.
+They are information that affects the quality of the scrambled eggs, such as the number of eggs, the heat level, and the seasoning, as well as the serving information.
+Both of the above are useful, but not essential, in making scrambled eggs.
+It is suggested that the proposed method can generate as much RAP as a detailed manual Command by prioritizing information that is important for action planning.
+In addition, the missing information described above was input to the elaborated Command (passive output modification ), and we can expect to obtain a better RAP by using both passive and active output modification .

-Finally, by comparing the tables for task 2 shown in Fig. ~\ref{fig:result2-2}, we observed that the RAP in Table (a) did not contain the information that the RAP in Table (b) did.
-This included the shape of the carrots after cutting, number of carrots, and information regarding their arrangement.
-This information is useful but not essential for cutting carrots.
-Combined with the results of experiment 1, the effectiveness of the proposed method for accurate RAP generation is demonstrated.
+Finally, comparing the tables in Task 2 (Fig.~\ref{fig:result2-2}), it can be seen that the RAP in Table (a) does not contain some information that the RAP in Table (b) does.
+They are the shape of the carrots after cutting, the number of carrots, and information about the arrangement of the carrots.
+This information is also useful, but not essential, in cutting carrots.
+Combined with the results of Experiment 1, the effectiveness of the proposed method for accurate RAP generation was demonstrated.